Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Numerical experiments

-As shown in \Cref{tab:compare_results}, for $\varepsilon = 0.8$ (low-frequency time oscillation), several models, including PINNs, QRes, PirateNet, MSPINNs, PhasePINNs, and CausalPINNs, fail.
-In this case, the time oscillation is not the primary cause of failure; instead, the lack of temporal causality is the dominant factor.
-This suggests that many models struggle with propagation failure in low-frequency time oscillation.
-MSPINNs and PhasePINNs, which attempt to stretch high-frequency time oscillation into the low-frequency domain, fail to handle time oscillation effectively, even in low-frequency regions.
+As shown in Table~\ref{tab:compare_results}, for $\varepsilon = 0.8$ (low-frequency temporal oscillation), several models, including PINNs, QRes, PirateNet, MSPINNs, PhasePINNs, and CausalPINNs, have substantially larger errors than the best-performing methods.
+Here time oscillation is not the primary cause of failure.
+The lack of temporal causality is the dominant factor.
+This suggests that many models are affected by propagation failure even when the temporal oscillation is not severe.
+MSPINNs and PhasePINNs stretch high-frequency oscillation into the low-frequency domain.
+They still fail to handle time oscillation effectively, even in low-frequency regions.
 These models do not establish temporal correlation, leading to early propagation failure.
-The CausalPINNs method, which attempts to establish temporal causality, also fails, indicating its inability to address mild-frequency time oscillation.
+The CausalPINNs method, which attempts to establish temporal causality, also has relatively large errors under the configuration used here.
 In contrast, models such as FLS, which use Fourier feature scaling without time correlation, do not experience failure for low-frequency oscillation problems.
-However, they fail when handling medium-frequency time oscillation at $\varepsilon = 0.5$.
-Several models designed to mitigate propagation failure, including PINNsFormer, SetPINNs, RoPINNs, and PINNsMamba, produce competitive results in the low-frequency region, demonstrating their effectiveness in handling this failure mode.
-However, they suffer significant accuracy degradation when applied to medium-frequency time oscillation at $\varepsilon = 0.5$.
-The ProPINNs model, with gradient correction across spatiotemporal regions, avoids failure in the medium-frequency regime and maintains competitive accuracy.
+However, they have larger errors when handling intermediate-frequency temporal oscillation at $\varepsilon = 0.5$.
+Several propagation-failure models perform competitively in the low-frequency region.
+These include PINNsFormer, SetPINNs, RoPINNs, and PINNsMamba.
+However, they suffer accuracy degradation when applied to intermediate-frequency temporal oscillation at $\varepsilon = 0.5$.
+The ProPINNs model, with gradient correction across spatiotemporal regions, maintains competitive accuracy in the intermediate-frequency regime.
 However, as $\varepsilon$ decreases to 0.1, ProPINNs experiences severe failure, and all models fail with no predictive accuracy.